Implementation of quantum measurements using classical resources and only a single ancillary qubit

+Now, the above quantities are bounded with the success probability of our scheme via (see Appendix \ref{app:rela_q_R_V}):

-The robustness $R^{(\so)}(\M)$ has an appealing operational interpretation: it can be expressed via the maximal relative advantage that $\M$ can offer over all possible POVMs in $\Sm$ for the task of state discrimination \cite{OszmaniecBiswas2019}:
+Importantly, we note that the robustness $R^{(\so)}(\M)$ has an appealing operational interpretation: it is also expressible as the maximal relative advantage that $\M$ offers over any POVM in $\Sm$ for a state discrimination task \cite{OszmaniecBiswas2019}:

-where $\mathcal{E} = \left\{ (q_i, \sigma_i) \right\}_{i=1}^{\bo}$ is an ensemble of quantum states, and $\psucc{\M}$ is the probability for the minimum error discrimination of the states from $\mathcal{E}$ via $\M$.
-Now, from the second inequality in \eqref{eq:rela_q_R_V} and the (conjectured) constant lower bound on $q^{(d)}$ we get a surprising conclusion that general POVMs on $\C^d$ \emph{do not offer} asymptotically increasing (with $d$) advantage over $d$-outcome simulable measurements for general quantum state discrimination problems.
+where $\mathcal{E} = \left\{ (q_i, \sigma_i) \right\}_{i=1}^{\bo}$ is an ensemble of quantum states, and $\psucc{\M}$ is the probability for the minimum error discrimination of the states from $\mathcal{E}$ with $\M$.
+Now, from the second inequality in \eqref{eq:rela_q_R_V} and the (conjectured) constant lower bound on $q^{(d)}$ we get a surprising conclusion: general POVMs on $\Complex^d$ \emph{do not offer} asymptotically increasing (with $d$) advantage over $d$-outcome simulable measurements for general quantum state discrimination problems.